 Dosage For Turmeric Golden Paste

-According to the traditional medical community, 2,000 mg. is the maximum amount of standardized turmeric curcumin you should take per day, yet multiple studies used up to 8,000 mg. without toxicity, if that tells you anything.
+According to the traditional medical community, 3,000 mg. is the maximum amount of standardized turmeric curcumin you should take per day, yet multiple studies used up to 8,000 mg. with NO toxicity.
 Cancer would be one situation where more would be used.

-I also purchase this brand to have capsules on hand since I can’t always do it all and feel it is very good quality.
+<– I also purchase this brand to have capsules on hand since I don’t always have the time to make my own capsules and feel it is very good quality.

-I take 2 capsules/day unless I’ve overdone it and in pain – then I take 4/day.
+I take 2 capsules/day unless I’ve overdone it and in pain – then I take 4-8/day.